How Much Do Wind Turbine Technicians Make?

 The EPA listed Houston as the number one municipal purchaser of renewable energy and green power accounts for 90 percent of the total electricity use in the city.

 Duluth, Minnesota: The state of Minnesota gets half of its power from renewable energy sources.
-In fact, in 2021 the U.S. Energy Information Administration reported that “renewable resources, including wind, solar, hydropower, and biomass, generate the largest share of Minnesota’s electricity.”
+In fact, in 2024, the U.S. Energy Information Administration reported that “Wind energy provides the largest share of Minnesota’s electricity generation from renewable resources.
+In 2023, it accounted for more than three-fourths of the state’s renewable generation and 25 percent of the state’s total net generation.”

 Top-Paying States for Wind Techs

-West Virginia has been hard-hit by the decline in coal mining, but fortunately, miners have skill sets that transfer well to working on wind turbine installations according to the New York Times.
+West Virginia has been hit hard by the decline in coal mining, but fortunately, miners have skill sets that transfer well to working on wind turbine installations, according to the New York Times.
 Because so many individuals left the state when their coal mining jobs disappeared, those who remained are in demand to be hired into green energy jobs as wind techs.

 For varying reasons, trained wind techs are in short supply.
 As more wind farms are built or scheduled for construction to meet growing green energy demands, the need for technicians remains greater than the supply.